sarthtalati/v1.1-API-Documentation/source/includes/_points.md

-mobile* | string | Provide the registered mobile number of the customer to redeem points. points_redeemed* | int | Provide the number of points to be redeemed. transaction_number | string | Provide the transaction number for which the points has to be redeemed. validation_code* | string | Provide the validation code received by the customer through `points/validationcode`. redemption_time | date-time | Provide the redemption date and time in YYYY-MM-DD HH-MM-SS format. program_id | long | Program id associated to the points that you want to redeem.
+mobile* | string | Provide the registered mobile number of the customer to redeem points. points_redeemed* | int | Provide the number of points to be redeemed. transaction_number | string | Provide the transaction number for which the points has to be redeemed. external_reference_number | string | Unique external reference number for redemption (say, passed by the integrator).
+You also need to tag the number to the transaction validation_code* | string | Provide the validation code received by the customer through `points/validationcode`. redemption_time | date-time | Provide the redemption date and time in YYYY-MM-DD HH-MM-SS format. program_id | long | Program id associated to the points that you want to redeem.
 Required only for orgs with MLP enabled.